webpack/webpack-dev-middleware/README.md

 "index.html",
 // The index path for web server, defaults to "index.html".
-// If falsy (but not undefined), the server will not respond to requests to the root URL.
+// If false (but not undefined), the server will not respond to requests to the root URL.

 ### lazy